 Happy Thursday everyone,

-Ok, so I’ve done up another arm workout, this time the workout includes some 5kg dumbbells.
+Ok, so I’ve put together another arm workout (see my first one here).
+This time the workout includes some 5kg dumbbells.
 If you enjoy working out at home, or don’t have a gym membership, I highly recommend purchasing some dumbbells as it will allow you to add some extra resistance to your workouts when your body-weight is no longer challenging enough for you.
 Light weight dumbbells are also very affordable, I picked up my 5kg set for €12.99.
 There are so many exercises you can do with dumbbells alone, so they’re definitely worth the purchase.
-I’ll be adding a lot more dumbbell only workouts in the future to give you some ideas so make sure to call back to check them out.

 I’ve chosen another arm workout because I feel like its an area that women tend to neglect in their training.
 Training to build strength in your upper body is just as important as building your legs and glutes.
 Social media fitness influencers often tend to share more glute building workouts then arm, shoulder workouts.
 I get that every girl wants to have a nice bum, but your workouts and your body need a balanced workout program that targets both the upper body and the lower body evenly.
 Otherwise you could end up with overly developed glute and leg definition with no definition what so ever in your arms or shoulders.

-I done this workout myself last weekend, and boy did I feel it the next day.
+I done this workout myself last weekend, and boy….
+I felt it the next day.